felixbrunner/yetagain/README.md

-# carrots
+# carrots (in construction)
-package for estimation of hidden markov models (in construction)
+This is a package for estimation, simulation and forecasting with Hidden Markov Models.